Charles Cameron (physician): Medical career

 Upon his return to Ireland he became scientific advisor to the British government in Ireland in criminal cases and over the years took part in many notable trials, including those relating to the Phoenix Park Murders.
 In 1862, he became public analyst for the City of Dublin, which position was later extended to 23 counties in Ireland.
 In 1867, he was elected Professor of Hygiene in the Royal College of Surgeons in Ireland (RCSI).
 He was also lecturer in chemistry in Dr Steevens' Hospital and the Ledwich School of Medicine, succeeding Dr. Maxwell Simpson, and retained these positions until 1874.
-In 1875 he was appointed Professor of Chemistry in the Royal College of Surgeons in Ireland.
+In 1875 he was appointed Professor of Chemistry at the Royal College of Surgeons in Ireland.

 From 1858 to 1863, he was editor and part proprietor of the Agricultural Review, in which he wrote hundreds of articles on various subjects.
-In 1860–62, he was also editor of the Dublin Hospital Gazette and afterwards published many reports upon public health to the Dublin Journal of Medical Science.
+In 1860–62, he was also editor of the Dublin Hospital Gazette and afterwards published many reports on public health to the Dublin Journal of Medical Science.
 At this time he was in contact with many agricultural associations both in Ireland and abroad and received a number of awards and tributes.

 In 1874, he became Co-Medical Officer of Health for Dublin Corporation and two years later became Chief Medical Officer.
 Being in charge of the Public Health Department of Dublin City meant that he was always in the public eye, and due to the level of poverty and disease in the city at the time his work was cut out for him.
 He made many recommendations for improving the sanitation of dwellings and saw to it that unsanitary housing was either improved or closed down.
 He published numerous sanitary reports, papers on hygiene, the social life of the very poor and proper eating habits, those of the very poor in particular.
 On the other hand, he was in a position to meet the major figures of the day, from the monarchy and the government downwards.
 He was a member of several clubs in the city and dined with local and visiting celebrities alike, which he described in his reminiscences.

 In 1884 he became vice-president of the Royal College of Surgeons of Ireland, and the following year became president.
 He was knighted in 1885 in consideration of "his scientific researches, and his services in the cause of public health".
 In 1886, he published his History of the Royal College of Surgeons in Ireland, and of the Irish Schools of Medicine.
-This work contains nearly 300 biographies of the most eminent medical men Ireland.
+This work contains nearly 300 biographies of the most eminent medical men in Ireland.